ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 ```

 , will give you the *exact same value* as the application gets when it uses the
-above lookup C-code.
+above lookup C code.

 What we do not see in the program above are the default values and
 fallbacks.
 They are present in the so-called specification (namespace `spec`).
-The specification consists of (meta) key/value pairs, too.
+The specification consists of (meta) key-value pairs, too.
 So we do not have
 to learn something new.

 So lets say, that another application `otherapp` has the